Seagate/cortx-motr/doc/pdclust/index.rst

 is some system component hosting some part of the data fails, and might come equipped with some fault-tolerance processes.

-The layout of a particular object is an instance of come *layout type*.
+The layout of a particular object is an instance of some *layout type*.
 Currently motr has the only layout type fully implemented: pdclust, other layout types (compressed, encrypted, de-duplicated, composite, *etc*.) are planned.